ethan1lad/vdf/README.md

 ### 4. Verify output
 Perhaps this is the most exciting part of our presentation (going through the ergoscript!).

 For our VDF to be meaningfully useful, we need to be able to verify the output in Ergoscript.
-We have provided this verification for a n iteration VDF using 3 ergoscript contracts [Link]
+We have provided this verification for a n iteration VDF using 3 ergoscript contracts(link):
+a. c1
+b. c2
+c. c3

+#### a. c1
+A dapp funds c1 with 100 * slashValue Erg and the seed they wish to have a VDF compute.